 What are you doing in the garden this time of year?
-I’m weeding asparagus beds, dealing with voles, caring for peonies, and seeing which plants survived the winter!
+I’m weeding asparagus beds, dealing with voles, caring for peonies, and seeing which plants from last season survived!

 Which Plants Survived?

 I love to see which plants from last season survived the winter.
 Sometimes it’s not apparent until growth begins.

 Spinach, Russian Kale, Garlic

 It was such a long cold winter and crazy spring that I was surprised to find that my late fall plantings of spinach and red Russian kale made it through the winter with no protection other than deep snow cover.
 They have started to regrow giving us some early greens to add to a salad, and the garlic is starting to poke some green shoots up through the thick straw mulch that covers those beds.